Skip to main content

 : '/api/v2/sandbox';

-Add a check to ensure sandbox responses don’t leak into production:
+Add a check to ensure you’re using the correct endpoint in production:

 async function getScore(address) {